Liqwid-Labs/liqwid-libs/README.md

 To integrate this with your project, use Nix.
 We work against the main branch of Plutarch, so you will have to use it also.
 See the `flake.nix` file for more details.

 Liqwid uses [`liqwid-nix`](https://github.com/Liqwid-Labs/liqwid-nix) to set up its projects.
 You are not required to use `liqwid-nix` to use this library, but you are welcome to check check it out.

+# Standards

+LPE code base follows a strict standards to increase consistency, to minimize legacy impacts, to use proper automated means, and more.
+The standard document can be discovered in [here](https://liqwid.notion.site/Coding-Standards-cd3c430e6e444fa292ecc3c57b7d95eb).

 # What can I do with this?